 Furthermore, Verifone expects to continue to incur income and expense items that are similar to those that are eliminated in the non-GAAP adjustments described herein.
 Management compensates for these limitations by also relying on the comparable GAAP financial measures.

-Verifone exclude certain expenses that are the result of acquisitions.
-These expenses include the amortization of purchased intangible assets, inventory step-up, and deferred revenue step-down associated with our acquisitions, which result in Verifone recording expenses or contra-revenue in Verifone's GAAP financial statements that were either reflected in the historical financial statements of the acquired company for periods prior to the acquisition or relate to purchase accounting fair value adjustments and for which there is no cash impact on Verifone as well as acquisition related integration and restructuring charges.
+Verifone excludes certain expenses that are the result of acquisitions.
+These expenses include the amortization of purchased intangible assets, purchased core-and-developed technology, step-down in deferred revenue on acquisition, settlements of contingencies established at time of acquisition and other acquisition related charges (such as integration charges and certain interest charges) which result in Verifone recording expenses or fair-value adjustments in Verifone’s GAAP financial statements that were either reflected in the historical financial statements of the acquired company for periods prior to the acquisition or relate to purchase accounting fair value adjustments and for which there is no cash impact on Verifone.
 Furthermore, in the case of acquired product lines, had Verifone internally developed the products acquired, the amortization of intangible assets and the expenses of uncompleted research and development would have been expensed in prior periods.
 Acquisition related charges result from events which arise from unforeseen circumstances which often occur outside of the ordinary course of business.
-Accordingly, Verifone analyzes the performance of its operations without regard to such expenses and contra revenue.
+Accordingly, Verifone analyzes the performance of its operations without regard to such expenses and fair-value adjustments.

 Note B: Other Charges.

-Verifone excludes certain expense that are the result of either unique or unplanned events including the following: (i) impairment charges; (ii) post-restatement incremental professional services fees; (iii) legal fees for significant litigation and similar matters and gain or loss on legal settlements, net of related costs; (iv) restructuring charges; (v) foreign currency translation gains or losses related to income or expenses which are excluded in the non-GAAP financial measures and (vi) the income tax effect on our financial statements of excluding items related to our non-GAAP financial measures and changes in the valuation allowance of deferred tax assets.
+Verifone excludes certain expenses that are the result of either unique or unplanned events which are noted below.
 It is difficult to estimate the amount or timing of these items in advance.
 Although these events are reflected in our GAAP financials, these expenses may limit the comparability of our on-going operations with prior and future periods.
+Impairment charges represent non-cash charges, such as impairment of goodwill and intangible assets and write-off of capitalized software, which are not reflective of the operational performance of our business.
 Post-restatement incremental professional services fees include those fees that are incurred for incremental procedures for preparation, review and audit of financial information prior to remediation of any deficiencies, including material weaknesses, in our internal control over financial reporting, and to assist in remediation.
 These incremental fees enable management to conclude that our consolidated financial statements are in accordance with GAAP.
 In the case of legal fees for significant litigation and gain or loss on legal settlements, these fees and gains or losses are typically recorded in or around the period in which the matter is concluded or resolved even if the subject matter of the underlying dispute may relate to multiple or different periods.
-As such, we believe that including these expenses would not necessarily reflect the underlying performance of our continuing operations for the periods in which they are incurred.
-Restructuring charges, which result from unforeseen circumstances and typically occur outside of the ordinary course of continuing operations, are excluded from cost of net revenues and operating expenses.
+As such, we believe that including these expenses would not necessarily reflect the underlying performance of our business for the periods in which they are incurred.
+Restructuring charges and gain on extinguishment of debt, which result from unforeseen circumstances and typically occur outside of the ordinary course of business, are excluded from cost of net revenues and operating expenses.
 Although these events are reflected in our GAAP financials, excluding the effect of these transactions promotes comparability of our non-GAAP financial results with prior and future periods and best reflects our on-going operations.
 Foreign currency translation gains or losses related to income or expenses which are excluded in the non-GAAP financial measures are excluded from other income (expense).
 We believe that it is appropriate to be consistent in the treatment of the underlying transaction and related currency gains or losses.
 Verifone also believes providing financial information with and without the income tax effect of excluding items related to our non-GAAP financial measures, provides our management and users of the financial statements with better clarity regarding the on-going performance and future liquidity of our business.
 Because of these factors, we assess our operating performance with these amounts included and excluded, and by providing this information, we believe that users of our financial statements are better able to understand the financial results of what we consider to be our continuing operations.

 Note C: Restatement Expense.